missoso/srl-mh-l2-evpn/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-In the vrf-2 mac-table the Client2 Ethernet bond address is reachable via destination vxlan1.2 - ESI
+In the vrf-2 mac-table the Client2 Ethernet bond address is reachable via destination vxlan1.2 plus the ESI address (different from a single homed host which would have been vxlan1.2 plus the VTEP plus the VNI).

 Client2 Ethernet bond address AA:C1:AB:59:EE:FF